Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * The score of the game is not revealed until the game is over.
 * Players do not get a clue back for successfully playing a 5.

+### Alternating Clues

+* This variant was invented by Jake Stiles.
+* The first clue of the game has no restrictions.
+After that, each successive clue must be the opposite type as the one prior.
+* For example, if the first clue of the game is a color clue, then the second clue must be a number clue, the third clue must be a color clue, and so forth.

 ### Special Mix (5 Suits)

 * This is a mix of several variants.
 The suits are as follows: